Hedgehawk11/buzzers/README.md

 - and probably more (soon!)

 ### Why?
-Because jackbox doesn't have a large player count easily moddable version of JACK that I could use, and kahoot & similar pissed me off with the free limits or lack of variety.
+Because jackbox doesn't have a large player count easily moddable version of JACK that I could use, and kahoot & similar pissed me off with the free limits or lack of question type variety (and screws).

 ### How can I ask for stuff?
 Right now?
 Just create an issue, I might set up some google form or something like that down the line